caseyamcl/configula/README.md

 In addition to using the built-in loaders, you can write your own loader.
 There are two ways to do this:

-Extend the `Configula\Loader\AbstractFileLoader` to write your own loader that reads data from a file
+Extend the `Configula\Loader\AbstractFileLoader` to write your own loader that reads data from a file.

 ```php